 PLSP offers liaison services to the hospital by advising around legal issues (e.g. Tarasoff and duty to protect, level of risk, questions of capacity and competency, international legal differences, medical and psychiatric guardianship) and helps clinical teams strategize the best plan of action.
 Additionally, we consult and have specialty clinics for patients who require care that interacts with the probationary system and mental health court.
 We advise on bridging care for patients who are having trouble maintaining their court ordered treatment, have problematic behaviors, and patients who have complicated legal issues.

 Additionally, our faculty provide consultation to legal counsel and the courts on issues that emerge at the intersection of mental illness, the law and risk management.

-Jhilam Biswas is the Director of The Psychiatry, Law and Society Program at Brigham and Women’s Hospital.
+Jhilam Biswas, MD is the Director of The Psychiatry, Law and Society Program at Brigham and Women’s Hospital.
+She is also the Co-Director of the Harvard Mass General Brigham Forensic Psychiatry Fellowship.
 She is a board-certified forensic psychiatrist with a focus on social systems, cultural dynamics, criminal justice reform, and legal issues impacting psychiatric care.
 Since 2015, Dr. Biswas practiced forensic and clinical psychiatry at Bridgewater State Hospital, a strict security forensic hospital and prison.
-She also conducted court-ordered forensic evaluations as a licensed Designated Forensic Professional (DFP).
-Dr. Biswas serves on the Council of the Massachusetts Psychiatric Society (MPS) and is the Co-Chair of the Forensic Interest Group and Co-Director of the Annual Risk Management Course at MPS.
+She also conducted court-ordered forensic evaluations as a licensed Designated Forensic Professional (DFP) and has brought her broad expertise to Brigham and Women’s Hospital.